stackmagic/gradle-dropwizard/README.md

 	accTestCompile ...
 }

+// apply the plugin, enable int/acc tests if desired

-apply plugin: 'dropwizard-inttest'
+apply plugin: 'net.swisstech.dropwizard'
-dropwizard_inttest {
+dropwizard {
-	intTestTaskName = 'intTest'
-	accTestTaskName = 'accTest'
+	// your implementation of the dropwizard application class mainClass               = 'net.swisstech.dropwizardsample.Main'

+	// the config file to use when running the server manually or as part of the tests dropwizardConfigFile    = 'development.yml'

+	// name of the integration tests task, note the matching 'configuration' above.
+	// the tasks are only added when the value is set, if it remains null (the default)
+	// this task will not be added and/or callable integrationTestTaskName = "intTest"

+	// name of the acceptance tests task, note the matching 'configuration' above.
+	// the tasks are only added when the value is set, if it remains null (the default)
+	// this task will not be added and/or callable acceptanceTestTaskName  = "accTest"
 }
 ```

+The plugin will add 1 or 2 new test tasks for integration/acceptance testing with user-definable names.
+These tasks will start dropwizard, then run the tests from the appropriate source set and then stop dropwizard again.
+Both, integration and acceptance tests are optional.

+*Please note*: The test tasks are hard-wired to use TestNG.

-Your actual test classes and resources then go into `src/{int|acc}Test/{java|resources}`.
+Your actual test classes and resources then go into `src/xyzTests/{java|resources}`.
+Where `xyzTests` corresponds to the
+name of your integration/acceptance tasks.

 The plugin will read your dropwizard yaml config and parse/reconstruct the urls to access your app/admin.
 This information is added to your tests as a java system property.
-The available properties depend on your actual
+The available properties depend on your actual configuration.
-configuration.
 The maximum available properties are:

-* DROPWIZARD_APP_HTTP
+* `DROPWIZARD_APP_HTTP`
-* DROPWIZARD_APP_HTTPS
+* `DROPWIZARD_APP_HTTPS`
-* DROPWIZARD_APP_SPDY3
+* `DROPWIZARD_APP_SPDY3`
-* DROPWIZARD_ADM_HTTP
+* `DROPWIZARD_ADM_HTTP`
-* DROPWIZARD_ADM_HTTPS
+* `DROPWIZARD_ADM_HTTPS`
-* DROPWIZARD_ADM_SPDY3
+* `DROPWIZARD_ADM_SPDY3`

 An example test to call the hello-world service from the dropwizard getting started project looks something like this: